junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "I don't know.
 Isn't that amazing?"

 When Cas is broken (crazy!Cas time, end of S7), every time he runs away from a quarrel, like the times in the hospital or in the shelter when Dean gets so angry at him and he flies away, and everyone thinks he just flies into a different *place* at the same *time*, but they're wrong.
 Cas goes back in time, he flies to the past where no one can find him, and Dean was not there, so he gets to wait out for the time to pass slowly, where he would be alone and quiet and feel safe, until the current time catches up again and Dean finds him again.
-Like the time in the hospital, when Dean finds him in the day room, and thinks they just part for two minutes, but actually Cas has been sitting there for days, simmering in the solitary, playing games with himself, calming himself down.
+Like the time in the hospital, when Dean finds him in the dayroom, and thinks they just part for two minutes, but actually Cas has been sitting there for days, simmering in the solitary, playing games with himself, calming himself down.

 And every time the quarrel gets more fierce, he needs longer to calm down.
 He flies farther and farther back into the past, where he can spend hundreds of thousands of years on his own without disturbance, piecing himself back together.
 Dean thinks he wakes up the night before they meet again, but actually Cas has been in the past for ages, that's why he said "it took everything to get me here."
 Which literally means eons of time.